Below is our selection of holiday cottages in Ceredigion.

 The cottage is perfect for a couple or a small family.

-Llanrhystud is a picturesque village with a post office/shop and a small supermarket, a church, pub (The Black Lion) and an open air market held once a week on a Tuesday.
+Llanrhystud is a picturesque village with a post office/shop and a small supermarket, a church, pub (The Black Lion) which serves excellent food and an open air market held once a week on a Tuesday.
 The Golf course is approximately 1 mile and has a restaurant/bar open to the public all year.
 There is also a restaurant/clubhouse open to the public during the summer months in the caravan site less than 15 mins walk from the cottage.

 This cottage is ideal for exploring Ceredigion and the many interesting towns including Aberaeron, Aberystwyth, Lampeter, Tregaron and Devil's Bridge are all within a half hour drive or less and provide a whole host of things to see and do.